-- ✓ There are four types of burns: thermal, chemical, electrical, and radiation. - ✓ There are 3 degrees of burns based on depth of damage: first degree (superficial), second degree (partial thickness), and third degree (full thickness). - ✓ The Rule of the Hand can be used to estimate the extent of burn damage. - ✓ Care for any burns based on the type of burn, the highest level of severity, and the extent of the burn. - ✓ Burn care should focus on stopping the burning process, minimizing further injury, and determining the need for more advanced care. - ✓ Care for thermal burns with cool water to stop the burning process. - ✓ Care for chemical burns by flushing with large amounts of water. - ✓ Care for electrical burns includes covering entrance and exit wounds. - ✓ Seek medical care for more serious burns, including calling 9-1-1 for the most serious conditions.
+- ✓ There are four types of burns: thermal, chemical, electrical, and radiation. - ✓ There are 3 degrees of burns based on depth of damage: first degree (superficial), - ✓ The Rule of the Hand can be used to estimate the extent of burn damage. - the extent of the burn. - ✓ Burn care should focus on stopping the burning process, minimizing further injury, and determining the need for more advanced care. - ✓ Care for thermal burns with cool water to stop the burning process. - $\checkmark$ Care for chemical burns by flushing with large amounts of water. - $\checkmark$ Care for electrical burns includes covering entrance and exit wounds. - serious conditions.